Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/_pages/cv.md

 ---

 #### Objective
 Aspiring engineering student with a strong foundation in project management and aerospace.
-Excited to explore real-world applications of my experience in the engoineering industry.
+Excited to explore real-world applications of my experience in the engineering industry.

 ---